Disciplines within information technology

 Flexible study options

 Genuine flexibility is a key feature of our courses.
-You can study full or part time in Geelong and Melbourne or online through Deakin's Cloud Campus.
-Our generalist and specialised courses also offer a diverse range of study areas related to IT.
+Study full or part time at our Melbourne Burwood or Geelong Waurn Ponds campuses, or online anywhere in the world through Deakin's Cloud Campus.
+Our generalist and specialised courses offer a diverse range of IT study areas.